department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### As a surviving child, can I get compensation from VA?

-If you’re a surviving child, you can get compensation if you aren’t married and aren’t included on the surviving spouse’s compensation, **and both of the following describe you**:
+If you’re a surviving child, you can get compensation if you aren’t married and aren’t included on the surviving spouse’s compensation, **and one of the following describes you**:
 - Are under the age of 18 (or under the age of 23 if attending school), **or**
 - Were adopted out of the Veteran’s family, but meet all other eligibility criteria